-About the Port of Seattle's Implementation Plan
+About the Port of Seattle's Maritime Climate and Air Action Plan

-Charting the Course to Zero: Port of Seattle's Maritime Climate and Air Action Plan (the MCAAP) is a comprehensive plan to address climate change and air pollution from maritime sources.
+The MCAAP is a comprehensive plan to address climate change and air pollution from maritime sources.
 It charts the course to achieve the Port's Century Agenda greenhouse gas (GHG) reduction targets and implement the 2020 Northwest Ports Clean Air Strategy (2020 Strategy) vision to phase out emissions from seaport-related sources by 2050.

 The MCAAP was created to address the urgency of the climate crisis and to reduce maritimerelated emissions in near-port communities in Seattle that are disproportionately impacted by air pollution.
-As the Port of Seattle works toward the 2020 Strategy vision to reach zero emissions by 2050, the MCAAP identifies strategies and actions the Port will implement in the next ten years to reduce air pollutant and GHG emissions from port maritime sources.
+As the Port of Seattle works toward the long-term 2020 Strategy vision, the MCAAP identifies strategies and actions the Port will implement by 2030 to reduce air pollutant and GHG emissions from port maritime sources.